Migraine Treatment

 Examples of aura symptoms include:

-• Vision loss or dark spots
+• Partial vision loss or blind spots

 • Tingling sensations in an arm or leg

-• Weakness or numbness in the face or one side of the body
+• Numbness or weakness on one side of the body or face

-• Difficulty speaking (aphasia)
+• Difficulty speaking clearly (aphasia)

 • Ringing in the ears (tinnitus)

-• Hearing noises or music
+• Hearing phantom noises or music

-• Uncontrollable jerking or other movements
+• Uncontrollable jerking movements or twitches

 Migraine Attacks

 The attack phase is the main stage of a migraine, the painful phase that includes the headache and other symptoms.
 It typically lasts anywhere from 4 to 72 hours if it continues untreated.
-The frequency of migraines varies, some people experience them on rare occasions, others may have them several times a month.
+The frequency of migraines varies; some people experience them on rare occasions; others may have them several times a month.

 During a migraine attack, you may experience the following symptoms: